Eleventh grade: England and Wales

 Year 12, or Lower Sixth form, is comparable to the 11th grade in the US.
 It is the sixth and penultimate year of secondary education.
 During Year 12, students usually take the first half of three or four A-Level or equivalent subjects.
 Some students take Advanced Subsidiary Level (AS-Level) exams at the end of Year 12.

 Students then enter Year 13 (equivalent to 12th grade) continuing to study three or four A-Levels, with most (65.8%) taking three A-Levels at 18.
 Successful completion generally results in the award of A-Level qualifications, though BTECs can be received.

 Scotland

-In Scotland, fifth year (of secondary education) or S5 is optional.
-Pupils will generally sit Higher qualifications which form the core entry requirements for university.
-It is followed by an optional final sixth year. (also known as S6) The students ages normally range from 16 to 17 in this year.
+In Scotland, fifth year of secondary education (S5) is optional.
+Pupils will generally sit Higher qualifications, which typically form the minimum entry requirements for university admission.
+S5 is followed by an optional sixth year (S6).
+Students in this year are normally aged 16 to 17.